-Insert the end of the seal housing tube into the bulkhead fitting hold it to its full depth. and From the outside of the housing, assemble the small O-ring of the top of the small length of seal housing tube that can be se inside the bulkhead fitting.
+Insert the end of the seal housing tube into the bulkhead fitting and hold it to its full depth. ł From the outside of the housing, assemble the small O-ring over the top of the small length of seal housing tube that can be seen inside the bulkhead fitting.